getzola/zola/docs/content/documentation/content/overview.md

 files in the `static` directory.
 Any files/directories that you place in the `static` directory will be copied, without modification, to the `public` directory.

-Typically, you might put site-wide assets (such as the site favicon, site logos or site-wide JavaScript) in the root of the static directory.
+Typically, you might put site-wide assets (such as a CSS file, the site favicon, site logos or site-wide JavaScript) in the root of the static directory.
 You can also place any HTML or other files that you wish to be included without modification (that is, without being parsed as Markdown files) into the static directory.